Maximum Average Entropy-Based Quantization of Local Observations for Distributed Detection: System model

 A binary hypothesis testing problem has been considered in this work, where a group of $K$ sensors and one FC cooperate to detect the existence of a point source as shown in Figure \ref{binary hypothesis testing}.
 The hypothesis testing at each sensor node can be described as

-where $y_k$ denotes the observation at the $k$th sensor and $\epsilon_k$ denotes additive white Gaussian noise (AWGN) with variance $\sigma^{2}$ and zero mean. $A_k $ denotes the received signal amplitude which is equal to $\alpha_k A_\text{max}$.
-Each sensor in the range of the point source detects a signal attenuated with a factor of $\alpha_k$ and makes a local decision $u_k$.
-The local decision is transmitted through multiplicative channel $h_k$ to the FC where the final decision $u_0$ is made.
-In Figure \ref{Parallelmodel_Fading1}, the sensor outputs \{$\mathbf{\bar{u}}_k, k=1, 2, ...,K\}$, the AWGNs in the channel from the sensors to the FC \{$\mathbf{n}_k, k=1, 2, ...,K\}$ and the received signals \{$\mathbf{\bar{y}}_k, k=1, 2, ...,K\}$ are shown as vectors in accordance with the $M$-dimensional signal model of Frequency Shift Keying (FSK) related modulated signal model, explained in detail in section \ref{Fading channel}.
+where $y_k \in {\rm I\!R}$ denotes the observation at the $k$th sensor, $\epsilon_k \in {\rm I\!R}$ denotes additive white Gaussian noise (AWGN) with variance $\sigma^{2}$ and zero mean and $ {\rm I\!R}$ is the set of the real numbers. $A_k $ denotes the received signal amplitude which is equal to $\alpha_k A_{max}$.
+Each sensor in the range of the point source detect a signal attenuated with a factor of $\alpha_k$ and make a local decision $u_k$.
+The local decision is transmitted through multiplicative channel $h_k$ to the FC where the final decision $u_0$ is made. ${\bar{y}_k}$ denotes the received signal at FC, for $k = 1,2,...,K$.

 Based on the dispersion pattern over the surveillance zone and the physical characteristics, the phenomenon to be detected can be modeled either as a field source or a point source.
 A field source is dispersed over the sensor field such as in temperature monitoring.
 On the other hand, the event is generated by a single point source such as in target detection and fire detection.